-In this blog, I’ll show you how to safeguard the pre-boot environment by enabling Fedora UEFI Secure Boot with custom keys and self-signing all of the bootloader(s), kernel(s), and module(s) with your private key in order to safely boot the operating system.
+In this blog, I will show you how to secure the pre-boot environment by enabling Fedora UEFI Secure Boot with custom keys and self-signing all bootloader(s), kernel(s), and module(s) with your private key in order to boot the operating system safely.

-The basic concept behind Secure Boot is that UEFI firmware should only pass control to the operating system if it can cryptographically verify boot components against a pre-distributed set of public keys, signatures, and hashes.
-So when you power on the computer, the firmware checks the signature of each boot component, such as the bootloader, kernel, module, and so on.
-If the signatures are valid, the computer will be allowed to finish booting, and the firmware will hand over control to the operating system.
+Secure Boot is based on the idea that UEFI firmware should only pass control to the operating system if it can cryptographically validate boot components against a pre-distributed set of public keys and hashes.
+When you turn on the computer, the firmware verifies each boot component's signature or computed SHA-256 hash.
+If the signatures or hashes of all of the boot components are valid, the computer will be allowed to complete its boot process, and the firmware will hand over control to the operating system.

-To keep this guide easy and secure, I installed a fresh copy of the Fedora 35 Workstation under KVM virtualization with automatic partitioning and secure boot enabled.
-This virtual machine will be used to test all of the steps I’ll take, such as key creation and enrollment, signing different binaries, and so on.
-I strongly recommend that you do the same before enrolling your custom keys on your actual computer.
-Experiment with all of the action on the virtual machine first, and only if you’re satisfied with the results, apply them to your actual computer.
+To keep this guide simple and secure, I installed a fresh copy of Fedora 38 Workstation under KVM virtualization with Secure Boot enabled.
+This virtual machine will be used to test all the steps I'll take, such as key creation and enrollment, signing various binaries, and so on.
+I strongly advise you to do the same before enrolling your custom keys on your real computer.
+Experiment with all of the commands on the virtual machine first, and then apply them to your actual computer if you're satisfied with the results.

-If you haven’t yet installed KVM virtualization on your computer, check out my other blog on how to install KVM virtualization.
-I have also written a blog on how to install a guest OS in KVM using Virt-Manager.
-Take a look at both of them.
+If you haven't already installed KVM virtualization on your computer, see my other blog post on how to properly install KVM on Your Linux distribution.
+I've also written guides on installing a guest operating system in KVM virtualization using the GUI tool virt-manager and the command-line tool virt-install.
+Take a look at all of them.

 So let's get started.